Reds vs. Mets Player Props Betting Odds

 MLB Props Today: New York Mets

-- Max Scherzer (2-2) will take to the mound for the Mets and make his sixth start of the season.
+- The Mets will send Justin Verlander to the mound for his second start of the season.

-- In five starts this season, he's earned a quality start in one of them.

-- In five starts this season, Scherzer has lasted five or more innings three times, with an average of 4.4 innings per appearance.

 |Opponent